ugyenpenjor1/plotunmarked/README.md

 This work is in progress.
 If you have any questions or discover bugs, please report to <ugyenpenjor.bt@gmail.com>.

-To cite package `plotunmarked` in publications use:
+To cite the package `plotunmarked` in publications, use:

-Penjor, Ugyen (2025). *plotunmarked: Utility Tools for Visualising `unmarked` Package Models*.
+Penjor, U. (2025). *plotunmarked: Utility Tools for Visualising `unmarked` Package Models*.
 R package version 0.1.0.
 Available at:
 <https://github.com/ugyenpenjor1/plotunmarked>